 Sherry: Yeah, because I think we both were like, oh there’s something comforting about having a year and a half to make this decision.
 I’ll just soak in my bathtub for a year and a half [laughing] And I still have a hall bathroom I have to renovate and I want to do a back patio.
 Like we still had plans for this house, things we could do to increase the value, things we could blog about.
 Like I can see how this might look like, oh because you finished your house it’s time to go.
 But like my house is not finished guys.
 I mean we still have two sea-shell shaped sinks [laughing]

 John: I know.
-I was like, this probably reeks of like blogger finishes master bathroom, needs to move on for content.
+I was like, this probably reeks of like blogger finishes their bathroom, needs to move on for content.

 Sherry: So if the timing were up to us and there wasn’t this fifth-grade middle school shift in some of the areas we were looking at, we would have just been like, “Hey guess what?
 We’re going to stay another year, soak up the bathroom, do the hall bathroom-“